Frequently Asked Questions

 Does the Bubble Barrier allow fish to pass?

 Bubble Barriers are safe for fish migration.
 Most species will pass through the bubbles or take a short time before they pass it.
-We nevertheless implement a fish passage in each design under the catchment system.
+We nevertheless implement an additional fish passage in each design under the catchment system.
 With every new project, the local ecological impact of a Bubble Barrier is carefully considered in collaboration with ecologists.
+Our latest research focused on smaller fish around the Bubble Barrier Amsterdam.
+This research showed smaller fish passing through the Bubble Barrier and underneath the catchment system.
+You can find more information on fish and their interaction with Bubble Barriers in our whitepaper.

 Whales use bubble-net feeding to hunt fish.
 Does the Bubble Barrier have the same effect on fish?